BattlerHaru/markdown-file-to-index/readme.md

 ## 📘 Instructions

-Copy or rename your markdown file(.md) to "original.md" and run the next command
+Copy or rename your markdown file(.md) to "original.md" and run the next nodejs command

 ```bash
 npm run start